top of page

 Another example: James Henry Hammond, a South Carolina governor, was publicly exposed as a molester of his four nieces.
 (Remember, Southern white gentlemen were supposed to be defenders of white female honor.)
 Hammond’s career was, predictably, derailed.
 But a decade later, in 1857, the state elected him to be their senator.
 Isn’t truth stranger than fiction?

-In 2022, we finally have a federal anti-lynching law.
+In 2022, we finally got a federal anti-lynching law.
 Meanwhile states are busy banning discussions of race in school curricula.
 You cannot make this s**t up!
 If you ever got the message that history is boring, you were wildly misinformed.

-160 views0 comments
+280 views0 comments

 bottom of page